-William Deresiewicz’s new book The End of Solitude: Selected Essays on Culture will be published in August.
+William Deresiewicz’s new book The End of Solitude: Selected Essays on Culture and Society will be published in August.

 Pascal Bruckner is a French writer and the author, among other books, of A Brief Eternity: The Philosophy of Longevity.
 Jennifer Gore is a translator in Washington, DC.